Updated Mar 05, 2026

 What does good tutor responsiveness look like?

 Set and monitor response‑time norms, and use predictable, asynchronous updates (weekly digests, recorded briefings) so students can catch up quickly.
-Offer out‑of‑hours slots around heavy assessment weeks to fit part‑time and work‑based learners.
+Offer out‑of‑hours slots around heavy assessment weeks to support part‑time and work‑based learners.
 Proactive feedback on draft work and timely nudges before deadlines build confidence and reduce last‑minute queries.
-Where tutor loads are high, streamline triage (FAQs, named points of contact) so queries reach the right person first time.
+Where tutor loads are high, streamline triage (FAQs, named points of contact) so queries reach the right person the first time.

 How do we make assessment communication unambiguous?